GOP Governors Say Party Lost On Strategy, Not Issues

-GOVERNOR PAT MCCRORY: I knew it would be close.
-But the Obama machine, I mean, the ground machine is absolutely incredible.
-I saw it in '08 when I lost in '08 running for governor.
+"I knew it would be close.
+The Obama machine, the ground machine, is absolutely incredible," McCrory says.
+"I saw it in , when I ran for governor and lost. ...
 I was blindsided by it.
-This time I wasn't blindsided.
-But I think they have a much better ground machine than the Republican National Party.
+This time I wasn't blindsided by it, but I still think they have a much better ground machine than the Republican national party."

-MCCRORY: I really think this is not so much about Republican or Democrat, but about people are looking for leaders and they don't care what party they come from.
-I think what happened with the governor, Romney, is he let himself be defined before he defined himself.
+"I really think this is not as much about Republican or Democrat, but about people are looking for leaders and they don't care what party they come from," he says.
+"I think what happened with Gov. Romney is he let himself be defined before he defined himself."

 This analysis also lets Republican Party ideology off the hook.
 It was widely agreed that nothing needed to be changed except perhaps the tone.
 For example, the idea that more than 70 percent of Hispanics voted for the president because of Republican positions on illegal immigration was rejected by the Republican governors.

 The group sent the president a letter asking for more time and more information, but the governors also made it clear that most of them would do all they could to slow down or thwart the bill's implementation in their states.

 Rep. Mike Pence is the newly elected governor of Indiana, but before he takes office he will be involved in the fiscal cliff negotiations in Washington.
-In the hotel ballroom, he said he'd try to keep an open mind but...
+He says he'd try to keep an open mind, but told the assembled governors he brings a strong bias that "no country ever taxed its way back into prosperity."

-REPRESENTATIVE MIKE PENCE: I bring a strong bias that no country ever taxed its way back into prosperity.
-And I think most Americans know that.
-And I think the last thing we ought to do is to embrace any kind of policy that would result in a significant tax increase, particularly on those in the best position to invest in ways that will put hurting Americans back to work.
+"I think most Americans know that," he said.
+"I think the last thing we ought to do is embrace any policy that would result in a significant tax increase, particularly upon those in the best position to put hurting Americans back to work."